-Traveling here in 2017, I can speak first hand to the beauty that is the French Polynesian Islands.
-While Bora Bora is known as the romantic paradise, the moment you step on the boat to your over the water bungalow, a calm washes over you.
-From beautiful beaches to mouth watering food to healthy air and an unpolluted environment, Bora Bora has all this...but what really makes it a paradise is that there are no poisonous insects or snakes.
+Traveling here in 2017, Amanda can speak firsthand to the French Polynesian Islands' beauty.
+While Bora Bora is known as a romantic paradise, the moment you step on the boat to your over-the-water bungalow, a calm washes over you.
+From beautiful beaches to mouth-watering food to healthy air and an unpolluted environment, Bora Bora has all this...but what makes it a paradise is that there are no poisonous insects or snakes.
 You can sleep on the beach without risking a snake bite!

-Did you know: Bora Bora is one of the most secluded islands on the planet.
-To demonstrate this, picture this: the Island of Hawaii gets more visitors in 10 days than the whole of French Polynesia gets in a whole year.
+Did you know that Bora Bora is one of the most secluded islands on the planet?
+To demonstrate this, picture this: the Island of Hawaii gets more visitors in 10 days than French Polynesia in a whole year.

 Hello: Ia Ora na – pronounced yo-rah-nah